matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Secret names are global.
 - Secret data is regional.
-- If you have no preference where secret data is stored, use **automatic replication**.
+- If you have no preference where secret data stored, use **automatic replication**.
-- To pick the regions in which the secret data is stored, use **manual replication**.
+- To pick the regions in which the secret data stored, use **manual replication**.

 **Secret Manager API**